jeff1999git/jeff1999git/README.md

 - 👋 Hi, I’m @jeff1999git
 - 👀 I’m interested in git
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---